 I would choose the 24-inch M1 iMac over the 27-inch Intel iMac for home use, because of the better design and single-core performance.
 If you are someone who needs multi-core and graphics performance over design, then choose the Intel iMac.
 Also, you will get a bigger screen.

-If you are torn between which Mac Mini you should choose, then it’s simple, just get the M1 powered Mac Mini because there’s hardly any advantage for Intel Mac Minis.
+If you are torn about which Mac Mini you should choose, then it’s simple, just get the M1-powered Mac Mini because there’s hardly any advantage for Intel Mac Minis.
 Intel Mac Minis also cost quite a bit more making it a poor choice unless App compatibility is necessary for you.

 And finally, people purchasing Mac Pros will know exactly what they need, so get it if you can take advantage of all that power.

 Why did Apple stop using Intel Chips

 There are multiple reasons why Apple stopped using Intel chips.
 These include better integration, innovation, and profits.
 Apple is not new to the chip-making business, they have been making mobile processors for their iPhones and iPads.
 These are some of the fastest chips in the smartphone and tablet market.